Gacha Game: When Prospect Theory Meets Optimal Pricing: Model: Sophisticated Buyer

+There are several underling model choices behind the formulation of the payoff function $V$.
+In particular, I assume the buyer is risk neutral, the reference point is the initial condition at the time of decision, and separate evaluation.
+I elaborate the details in Section 4.2, and describe the robustness of results to other specifications (joint accounting, rank-dependent expected utility, salience theory) in Sections 4.1, 4.3 and 6.2.

-In many applications, the payment has to be transacted deterministically, so the binary random payment described in Proposition \ref{prop1} might not be implementable because it does not satisfy the ex post IR conditions.
-The buyer is definitely happy to pay when the realized price is 0.
-However, whenever it is nonzero, the realized price exceeds the willing to pay, and the buyer might simply turn away.
-To embed this participation constraint into the design problem, the main model considers the following design problem over dynamic pricing processes. \paragraph{Design Objectives} Time is continuous, and the seller can design a stopping time $\tau$ over $\mathbb{R}^+ \cup +\infty$ and a deterministic cumulative payment function $T(t) : \mathbb{R}^+ \to \mathbb{R}^+$.
+\paragraph{Design Objectives} The seller designs a continuous time dynamic pricing process.
+In particular, the seller designs a stopping time $\tau$ over $\mathbb{R}^+ \cup +\infty$ and a deterministic cumulative payment function $T(t) : \mathbb{R}^+ \to \mathbb{R}^+$.
 The stopping time $\tau$ represents the time when the buyer obtains the good, and the cumulative payment $T(t)$ characterizes the payment the buyer makes if she remains in until (but not including) time $t$.